BrownCSCI1230/lab02_pencils/README.md

 Try defining a RGBA structure in your own code by copying the above code into a new header file.

-To create a new file in QT, right click on the left-side 'Project' bar, and select "Add New"
+To create a new file in Qt, right click on the left-side 'Project' bar, and select "Add New"

 You should see an interface asking you to choose which kind of new file you want to add.
 In our task, you should select C/C++ header file.